 “I used to be a big talent in chess,” said Lennaárd before their match.
 “I got a scholarship to a chess high school in Sweden.”

-After Bergman won the poker last-longer, Lennaárd made short work of him on the chess board, meaning it all came down to the boxing match which was set for later that night.
+After Bergman won the poker last-longer - which in the tantalizing field of the Battle of Malta is a pretty nice win in itself - Lennaárd made short work of him on the chess board.
+So that meant it all came down to a mano-a-mano throwdown in the boxing match, which was set for later that night.